Arcadia Olenska-Petryshyn

-She was born Arcadia Olenska in Roznoshyntsi, Ukraine.
-She left Ukraine with her family in 1944, moving to Augsburg in Germany.
+She was born in Roznoshyntsi, Second Polish Republic (now Ukraine).
+She left Poland with her family in 1944, moving to Augsburg in Germany.
 Five years later, they moved to the United States, settling in New York City.
-She was educated at Washington Irving High School and went on to earn a MA at Hunter College, later doing post-graduate work at the University of Chicago.
+She was educated at Washington Irving High School and went on to earn a MA at Hunter College, where she studied with Robert Motherwell and William Baziotes.
+Later, she pursued post-graduate work at the University of Chicago.
 She married Volodymyr Petryshyn, a mathematics professor, in 1956.

 She worked mainly with lithographs and oil paint.
 She exhibited her work at shows in New York City, Toronto, Brussels, Shenyang, Kyiv and Lviv.
 She was an active member of the "New York Group", an association of Ukrainian artists and writers, and helped create the Association of Young Ukrainian Artists.

-Olenska-Petryshyn was art editor for Suchasnist', a Ukrainian literary and cultural journal.
+Olenska-Petryshyn was art editor for Suchasnist, a Ukrainian literary and cultural journal.